 X. Enforcement of Protection-from-Harassment or Protection-from-Abuse Orders

 The University will provide assistance or referrals for a student or employee who wishes to obtain a protection-from-abuse or protection-from-harassment order.
-If a protection-from-abuse or protection-from-harassment order has been issued by a court in a civil or criminal proceeding, a copy of the order should be provided to University police or security and the Title IX Coordinator or other designated official on your campus (contact information available here) as soon as possible to enable enforcement by the appropriate authorities.
+If a protection-from-abuse or protection-from-harassment order has been issued by a court in a civil or criminal proceeding, a copy of the order should be provided to University police or security and the Title IX Coordinator or Deputy Title IX Coordinator (contact information available here) as soon as possible to enable enforcement by the appropriate authorities.
 The University will work in good faith to implement the requirements of judicially issued protective orders and similar orders, to the extent that doing so is within its authority.